 The U.S. Revolving Credit Line allows the Company to borrow, repay and reborrow over the term.
 The U.S. Revolving Credit Line provides a sublimit for the issuance of letters of credit of up to \$150,000,000 at any one time.
 The Company may use the U.S. Revolving Credit Line for working capital, capital expenditures, issuance of letters of credit, and other general corporate purposes.
 Borrowings under the U.S. Revolving Credit Line bear interest at a rate based on LIBOR or, at the option of the Company, the Base Rate (defined above) plus, in either case, a margin that varies as a function of the Company's senior leverage ratio in the range of 0.95%-1.60% per annum if the Company elects to use the LIBOR index and in the range of 0.00%-0.60% per annum if the Company elects to use the Base Rate index.
-The Company is required to pay a quarterly letter of credit fee on the face amount of each letter of credit, which fee is based on the same margin that applies from time to time to LIBOR-indexed borrowings under the U.S. Revolving Credit Line.
+The Company is required to pay a quarterly letter of credit fee on the face amount of each letter of credit, which fee is based on the same margin that applies from time to LIBOR-indexed borrowings under the U.S. Revolving Credit Line.
 The Company is also required to pay a quarterly facility fee ranging from 0.30%-0.40% per annum of the U.S. Revolving Credit Line (regardless of the amount utilized), which fee also varies as a function of the Company's senior leverage ratio.
-In June 2012, the outstanding letters of credit issued under the Senior Revolving Credit Line was terminated.
-As of September 30, 2012, the Company had irrevocable letters of credit totaling \$21,502,000 issued and outstanding under the U.S. Revolving Credit Line.
+In June 2012, the outstanding letters of credit issued under the Senior Revolving Credit Line (see below) were assumed under the U.S. Revolving Credit Line and the Senior Revolving Credit Line was terminated.
+As of September 30, 2012, the Company had 13 irrevocable letters of credit totaling \$21,502,000 issued and outstanding under the U.S. Revolving Credit Line.
 As a result, the amount available to the Company to borrow under the U.S. Revolving Credit Line was \$528,498,000 as of September 30, 2012.
 As of September 30, 2012, the Company was in compliance with all covenants of the U.S. Financing.